 Family members of Philominamma George visited Bergen City Archive on Thursday 27th August 2020.
 Caroline Thevanathan, Jerinmary George Kiserud and Thommai Madutheenu George were the second group of Tamils visiting the Bergen City Archive.
 The first Tamil, Julius Antonipillai, visited the same archive on Friday 26th June 2020.
 He is the director of the local Tamil radio, “Radio Tamil Bergen” (“தேன் தமிழ் ஓசை”).
 This is the first time for both Julius and the family of Philominamma to visit an archive.
 Same with Bergen City Archive that experienced their first visits by Tamils in Bergen regarding archiving their history.

-Julius Antonipillai visited Bergen City archive to find out about archiving his “organisation archive”.
+Julius Antonipillai visited the Bergen City archive to find out about archiving his “organisation archive”.
 But the family of Philominamma visited the same institution regarding archiving the “personal archive” of Philominamma.
-These are two different kinds of archive in the field of “private archive”.
-The mother tongue language teacher wrote the book, “Tamil 1” (1995), that was the first Tamil textbook published in Norway with the support from National Teaching Aids Center.
+These are two different kinds of archives in the field of “private archives”.
+The mother tongue language teacher wrote the book, “Tamil 1” (1995), which was the first Tamil textbook published in Norway with the support from National Teaching Aids Center.
 The Bergen City Archive encouraged the family to collect Philominamma´s work.
 That can include unpublished work of Tamil poems, speeches, and any handwritten pre-work done for the books “Tamil 1” and “Tamil 2” (1997), photos, CD, albums and others.

 Caroline Thevanathan also conveyed the open invitation received by the Bergen City Archive.
 They are more welcome to receive Tamil organisations and Tamil individuals to archive Tamil art, culture and history.
 Julius Antonipillai and the family of Philominamma are happy to share their experiences and thoughts about their visit to Bergen City Archive with other Tamils.
 As a first step don´t hesitate to take a contact.
 Then give a chance to visit a national, inter-municipal or municipal archive in your place.

-Thank you for the first generation of migrated Tamils to give a chance to find out about preserving Tamil art, culture and history for the generations to come.
-DsporA Tamil Archive do also encourages the second or even third generations of Tamils to put archiving on their individual or organisational agenda to preserve the history of Tamil society.
+Thank you to the first generation of migrated Tamils to give me a chance to find out about preserving Tamil art, culture and history for the generations to come.
+DsporA Tamil Archive does also encourages the second or even third generations of Tamils to put archiving on their individual or organisational agenda to preserve the history of Tamil society.

 Footnote 1 “Kantharuban Arivucholai” was a children’s home for boys who had lost their parents in the war in Eelam.
 Likewise, “Sencholai Siruvar Illam” was a children’s home for girls.